martinbaker/xtextadd/pbase/readme.md

     <td><pre>grammar org.eclipse.xtext.common2.PythonTerminals</pre></td>
   </tr>
 </table>
-<p>We also need to use a <a href="https://github.com/martinbaker/xtextadd/blob/master/whitespaceblock/com.euclideanspace.whitespaceblock/src/com/euclideanspace/whitespaceblock/PythonesqueTokenSource.java">cutomised token source</a> also  discussed on <a href="https://github.com/martinbaker/xtextadd/tree/master/whitespaceblock">page here</a>. </p>
-<p>I am hoping this will eventually be built into Xtext and I am hoping that using the PythonTerminals grammar will automatically install the customised TokenSource but, for now, we will have to add it in manually. </p>
+<p>We also need to use a <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/PythonesqueTokenSource.java">customised token source</a> also  discussed on <a href="https://github.com/martinbaker/xtextadd/tree/master/whitespaceblock">page here</a>.
+I am hoping this will eventually be built into Xtext and I am hoping that using the PythonTerminals grammar will automatically install the customised TokenSource but, for now, we will have to add it in manually.</p>
+<p>We therefore add a class to represent 'phantom' tokens this class is here: <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/PhantomToken.java">PhantomToken</a>.
+Add it to your project.</p>
+<p>Next we need to  add the code that inserts these phantom tokens when needed, this is the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/PythonesqueTokenSource.java">customised token source</a> so you also need to add that to your project.</p>
+<p>In order to use this customised TokenSource we need to customise the <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialParser.java">parser</a> and in <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialRuntimeModule.java">TutorialRuntimeModule.java</a> / <a href="https://github.com/martinbaker/xtextadd/blob/master/pbase/com.euclideanspace.pbase/src/com/euclideanspace/pbase/TutorialStandaloneSetup.java">TutorialStandaloneSetup.java</a> .
+Make sure the modified versions of all these are in your project. </p>
+<p>We gan now go on to modify the grammar syntax: </p>
 <h3>Blocks</h3>
 <p>The main thing we want to do is delineate blocks using whitespace.
-As discussed already, most of the work for this is done in the customised TokenSource.
-In the grammar we replace '{' and '}' by BEGIN and END.
-Of course the user does not have to type BEGIN and END, these are added automatically by our TokenSource class when the indent level changes.
-Each time we increase the indent TokenSource puts this on a stack (pile) to make sure that the indents are unwound correctly. </p>
+As discussed already, most of the work for this is done in the customised TokenSource.</p>
 <table border="1">
   <tr>
     <th bgcolor="#FFFF00">Java-like</th>